 Expect to take some really stunning pictures with accurate color, detail, and sharpness.
 With the larger main wide lens, expect to see more details in low light areas, meaning better, and lighter images at night.
 For a top-range flagship phone, you’d expect 10x zoom like other Samsung phones, such as the S21 Ultra, but not on the Z Fold 4.

 With selfies, expect equally detailed pictures as well.
 The cover display has a teardrop lens on top that has a 10 MP wide camera.
 Pictures and portraits are stunning and very much detailed.
 The camera under the display takes decent pictures but a minor loss of detail.

 With videos, you can create 4K videos at up to 60 frames per second (fps).
-They look smooth with good color, detailed and good video stabilization.
+They look smooth with good color, detail and good video stabilization.
 If storage is an issue, you can tone it down and create Full HD videos as well.
 They are equally detailed with accurate color.

 Overall, the whole camera package has some pretty good specs and can create excellent pictures and videos.

 Impressive Battery life

 The Z Fold 4 comes with a 4400mAh battery capacity, which is similar to the battery capacity found in the Z Fold 3.
 However, that doesn’t mean that the battery life is the same.

 In fact with the newer performance chip and options to change the refresh rate on the display, the battery life exceeds the predecessor.
 On average, you are looking at up to 14 hours of daily battery life on moderate use.